-"Court-appointed Experts and Accuracy in Adversarial Litigation" (with Chulyoung Kim).
-International Journal of Economic Theory, Sep 2020.

-"Minimum Asset and Liability Insurance Requirements on Judgement-Proof Individuals When Harm is Endogenous" (with Chulyoung Kim), Hitotsubashi Journal of Economics, Dec 2019.
+"Court-appointed Experts and Accuracy in Adversarial Litigation" (with Chulyoung Kim), International Journal of Economic Theory, vol. 16, no. 3, September 2020 "Minimum Asset and Liability Insurance Requirements on Judgment-Proof Individuals When Harm is Endogenous" (with Chulyoung Kim), Hitotsubashi Journal of Economics, vol. 60, no. 2, December 2019